 CRD - FAQ - Form Filing for Firms

-Upon completion of a filing, select the "Submit to CRD" link.
-By selecting the "Submit to CRD" link, a completeness check will automatically run.
-If the completeness check is successful, a "Submit the Filing" button will be displayed.
+Upon completion of a filing, select the "Submit Filing" hyperlink on the left-hand margin.
+By selecting this hyperlink, a completeness check will automatically run.
+If the completeness check is successful, a "Submit Filing" button will display.
 It is very important to select this button to actually submit the filing to Web CRD.
-Once this button has been selected and the completeness check is successful, a message will be displayed that the filing has been Successfully Queued for Submission.
+Once this button has been selected, a message will display that the filing has been Successfully Queued for Submission.
 At this time an "OK" button will be displayed.
-You may select this "OK" button to return to the Form Filing application or you may navigate anywhere in the system.
+You may select this "OK" button to submit another form filing or perform other actions in Web CRD.

 When creating an individual and inputting the individual's name, DO NOT use titles such as Mr., Mrs., Ms., etc., in any of the name fields.
 As Web CRD cannot perform a completeness check on these fields since they are free text fields, the titles are stored as part of the name itself, which can prevent or delay a match when a name search is performed.

 No, new branch offices that are opening cannot be post-dated.
-Firms must wait until the day the branch opens to submit the BD Amendment.
+Firms must wait until the day the branch opens to submit the Form BR.
+See the Branch Office Registration FAQ and Form BR Quick Reference Guide for more information.

 The first sentence that will appear on an existing control person's record is: "Check here to terminate this Owner."
-To remove a person from Schedule A or B, check the Check Box next to this sentence and click Save to submit the change.
+To remove a person from Schedule A or B, check the Check Box next to this sentence and select Save.
 Keep in mind that there must be at least one direct owner on Schedule A at all times.
+See the Form BD Quick Reference Guide for additional navigational information.

-Does a trustee need to be listed on Schedule A?
+8. Does a trustee need to be listed on Schedule A and/or B?

 If a trust is listed as a Direct Owner/Executive Officer on Schedule A, each trustee must also be listed on Schedule A.

-When filing a Partial BDW, can the "Custodian of Books and Records" be a firm?
+9. When filing a Full BDW, can the "Custodian of Books and Records" be a firm?

-For FINRA members, the Custodian of Books and Records must be an individual, not a firm.
+For FINRA—registered firms, the Custodian of Books and Records must be an individual, not a firm.
 If you place a firm in that field, it will trigger a filing deficiency.